tiagoleonmelo/face-recognition/draft.md

 ### Without feature extraction

 When using unregularized parameters and no Principal Component Analysis or other means of feature extraction, the model takes a total time of around 665 seconds to be finely tuned and trained.
 As to making predictions, once it has been tuned, it is able to predict 82 testing examples in under 0.5 seconds, which results in a total of 164 predictions per second or, in other words, 0.006 seconds per prediction..
 We obtained a total accuracy of 98\% on the testing set, as well as an F1 Score, Precision and Recall scores of X, Y and Z, respectively.
 The obtained confusion matrix can be seen below.
-It is worth mentioning however, since the sets have been shuffled before being used, it is possible for some classes show up in training and not in testing, hence some labels have no data represented in the matrix.
-We can notice, however, our model has wrongly classified the class number 5 as 40.
-Two fairly similar individuals, as we can see in Figure X.
+It is worth mentioning however, if the training and testing sets that have previously been shuffled before had not had the processing of "picking" one example of each class before splitting, it would have been possible for some classes show up in training and not in testing and hence some labels to have no data represented in the matrix.

 [SHOW CONFUSION MATRIX]